mayapatterson/portfolio-v2/_case-studies/Trunk Club's Onboarding Portfolio.md

 ![neartermStyle](/images/neartermStyle.png)

-Other explorations included questions about clothing budgets, the ability to opt out of sizing questions (arguably the most sensitive and dense portion of our sign-up flow), and a reduced account creation page that didn't ask new users for sensitive information like phone number.
+Other explorations included questions about clothing budgets, the ability to opt out of sizing questions (arguably the most sensitive and dense portion of our sign-up flow), and a reduced account creation page that didn't ask new users for sensitive information like their phone number.

 ![neartermOther](/images/neartermOther.png)